dogancan240/SendMailApi/ReadMe.txt

 This api sent mail with attachments, you can test it in postman.
-I added posm example bellwo
+I added postman parameters examples for posting bellwo

 {